MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/server/dotnet-core.md

 * `PageSize` (`int`, default: 100) is the maximum number of items in a single page that will be returned by a query operation.
 * `MaxTop` (`int`, default: 512000) is the maximum number of items returned in a query operation without paging.
 * `EnableSoftDelete` (`bool`, default: false) enables soft-delete, which marks items as deleted instead of deleting them from the database.
 Soft delete allows clients to update their offline cache, but requires that deleted items are purged from the database separately.
-* `UnauthorizedStatusCode` (`int`, default: 401 Unauthorized) is the status code that is returned if the user is not authorized to do a specific operation.
-By default, it is `401 Unauthorized`, but can be set to anything you want.
+* `UnauthorizedStatusCode` (`int`, default: 401 Unauthorized) is the status code returned when the user isn't allowed to do an action.

 ## Configure access permissions